 - Explain Study

 - Obtain Consent

 - Study Partner Information

 - Initial Health Assessment

 - Genetic Sample Collection (10 mL Purple EDTA tube)

 - Whole blood samples will be collected for peripheral blood mononuclear cell (PBMC) banking for genetic analyses, as well as RBC pellet sample collection

-- FDG PET; if done on the same day, cognitive assessments must be done
+- ⇒ FDG PET; if done on the same day, cognitive assessments must be done

-- CN participants do not conduct FDG PET scan; only at Baseline for MCI and AD participants - Global Unique Identifier (GUID) assignment (is generated in the GUID eCRF located in the ADNI3 study portal and requires the participant's full name, and date, city, and sex at birth)
+- prior to the F. FDG PET scan.
+Participants must be fasting for 4 hours or overnight - CN participants do not conduct FDG PET scan; only at Baseline for MCI and AD participants - Global Unique Identifier (GUID) assignment (is generated in the GUID eCRF located in the ADNI3 study portal and requires the participant's full name, and date, city, and sex at birth)